Understanding Curettage and Electrodesiccation

 The Procedure

-The combination of curettage and electrodesiccation is a common approach in dermatology for treating various skin conditions, particularly benign lesions or small squamous cell skin cancer.
+The combination of curettage and electrodesiccation is a common approach in dermatology for treating various skin conditions, particularly benign lesions or basal cell skin cancer.
 An anesthetic is used to numb the area.

 The first phase of the procedure uses a curette, a spoon-shaped surgical instrument.
 It is used to carefully scrape and remove the targeted tissue.
 This step helps eliminate the outer layers of the lesion and prepares the area for electrodesiccation.